Piano Quintet (Schumann)

+The autograph manuscript of the work is preserved in the Universitäts- und Landesbibliothek Bonn.

 Composition and performance

-Schumann composed his piano quintet in just a few weeks in September and October 1842, in the course of his so-called Chamber Music Year.
-Prior to 1842, Schumann had completed no chamber music at all with the exception of an early piano quartet (in 1829).
-However, during his year-long concentration on chamber music he composed three string quartets, Op.
-41; followed by the piano quintet, Op.
-44; a piano quartet, Op.
+Schumann composed his piano quintet in just a few weeks in September and October 1842, in the course of his so-called Year of Chamber Music.
+Before 1842 Schumann had completed no chamber music at all, with the exception of an early piano quartet composed in 1829.
+Following his marriage to Clara in 1840, Schumann turned to the composition of songs, chamber music and orchestral works.
+During his year-long concentration in 1842 upon chamber music he executed the three string quartets, Op.
+41, the piano quintet, Op.
+44; the piano quartet, Op.
 47; and the Phantasiestücke for piano trio, Op.
-88. John Daverio considers the Piano Quintet to be the "creative double" of the Piano Quartet that was written few weeks later, both displaying the "extroverted, exuberant side of the composer's creative genius".
+88. Schumann's work in that year was buoyant in character; John Daverio considers the Piano Quintet to be the "creative double" of the Piano Quartet that was written few weeks later, both displaying the "extroverted, exuberant side of the composer's creative genius".

-Schumann began his career primarily as a composer for the keyboard, and after his detour into writing for string quartet, according to Joan Chisell, his "reunion with the piano" in composing a piano quintet gave "his creative imagination ... a new lease on life."
+Schumann had begun his career primarily as a composer for the keyboard; after his detour into writing for string quartet, according to Joan Chisell, the "reunion with the piano" which the piano quintet provoked gave "his creative imagination ... a new lease on life."

-Daverio has argued that Schumann's piano quintet was influenced by Schubert's Piano Trio No. 2 in E-flat major, a work Schumann admired.
-Both works are in the key of E-flat, feature a funeral march in the second movement, and conclude with finales that dramatically resurrect earlier thematic material.